JaneliaSciComp/SongExplorer/README.md

 # Notation #

-Throughout this document `Buttons` and `variables` in the SongExplorer graphical user interface (GUI) as well as `code` are highlighted like so.
+Throughout this document `Buttons` and `variables` in the SongExplorer graphical user interface (GUI) as well as `code` are highlighted with backticks.
 Files and paths are enclosed in double quotes ("...").
 The dollar sign ($) in code snippets signifies your computer terminal's command line.
 Square brackets ([...]) in code indicate optional components, and angle brackets (<...>)